google-home/smart-home-local/README.md

 ### Select a discovery protocol

-Choose one of the supported the discovery protocols that you would like to test, and create a new scan configuration in the Actions console.
+Choose one of the supported the discovery protocols that you would like to test, and create a new scan configuration in the Developer console.

 > Note: These are the default values used by the [virtual device](device/README.md)
 > for discovery.
 If you choose to use different values, you will need to supply